MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 ### Example 3: Add a StringUse note property to a string

 This example adds the **StringUse** note property to a string.
-Because `Add-Member` cannot add types to **String** input objects, you can specify the **PassThru** parameter to generate an output object.
+Because `Add-Member` can't add types to **String** input objects, you can specify the **PassThru** parameter to generate an output object.
 The last command in the example displays the new property.

 This example uses the **NotePropertyMembers** parameter.
 The value of the **NotePropertyMembers** parameter is a hash table.
 The key is the note property name, **StringUse**, and the value is the